centau/ecr/docs/api/ecr.md

 - **Details**

-    Accepts any signal object that matches the given interface.
-Will automatically connect a callback where any arguments it is called with are queued.
+    Can accept any signal object that matches the interface to automatically connect a callback where any arguments it is called with are added to the queue.

 --------------------------------------------------------------------------------